-These irregularities only increase the chances of beak breakage.
-That’s because the disease causes epidermal cell necrosis, which means that the cells that make up the outer layer of the skin die.
+These irregularities only increase the chances of beak breakage because it causes epidermal cell necrosis, which means that the cells that make up the outer layer die.

 If the parrot’s very young, its beak isn’t strong enough to withstand blunt trauma, so it’s more likely to break.
 The good news is that young parrots can regrow broken beaks relatively quickly.

-If the parrot is old, its beak will be aged and weathered.
+If the parrot is old, its beak will be weathered.
 So, it’s more likely to tear.
-A parrot beak tear can be just as harmful as a crack and just as painful.
+A beak tear can be as harmful as a crack and painful.
 Older parrots should be given special care when it comes to beak injuries.

-A malnourished parrot will have a soft, delicate beak.
-This is caused by an improper diet or too little food.
-Calcium and vitamin A keep beaks strong, so a lack of these crucial nutrients leads to a higher chance of beak problems.
+A malnourished parrot will have a soft, delicate beak due to an improper diet or too little food.
+Calcium, protein, and vitamins A and E keep beaks strong, so birds that lack these nutrients will be vulnerable.

 Beak trauma occurs when the parrot’s beak collides with a solid object forcefully enough to cause injury.
 This will be the most common way that your parrot chips its beak.
-It can be from:
+It can be from the following:

 - Biting the bars of the cage

-A parrot’s beak can grow too long.
-The longer it gets, the more likely it is to break.
+A parrot’s beak can grow too long, and the longer it gets, the more likely it is to break.

-Most pet parrots are naturally able to keep their beaks at optimal lengths by themselves.
-However, if you believe that your parrot’s beak is longer than it should be, take it to an avian vet for a beak trim.
+Most pet parrots keep their beaks at optimal lengths by themselves.
+However, if you believe your parrot’s beak is longer than it should be, take it to an avian vet for a beak trim.

 Damaged Beak Care in Parrots

-A healthy beak is vital to a parrot’s life.
-A vet is needed to give guidance on aftercare.
+A healthy beak is vital to a parrot’s life, and a vet is needed to guide aftercare.
 In the meantime, here are some immediate things you can do to care for a parrot’s broken beak:

-If the beak is chipped and the damage seems to be minor, leave it alone.
-Even if you think you can glue the piece back on, it’s best to leave this to the vet.
+If the beak is chipped and the damage is minor, it should heal naturally.
+Even if you think you can glue the piece back on, it’s best to leave this to an experienced veterinarian.

-Major injuries cause bleeding and introduce discomfort.
+Major injuries cause bleeding and introduce infection.
 Your priority is to stop the bleeding:

-- If too much of the beak tissue has been exposed, keep it from drying out by rinsing it with water
+- If too much beak tissue has been exposed, keep it from drying out by rinsing it with water.

-These types of injuries could destroy the nerve endings around your parrot’s beak.
-That may prevent the beak from healing and have life-long consequences, such as requiring the parrot to live off soft foods forever.
-A vet will:
+These injuries could destroy the nerve endings around your parrot’s beak, preventing the beak from healing and having life-long consequences.
+A vet will do the following:

 What to Feed a Parrot with a Broken Beak

-Depending on how bad the injury is, your parrot may need to be fed with a feeding tube.
-The length of time needed will depend on your vet’s recommendation once the expert has examined the bird.
+The time needed will depend on your vet’s recommendation once the expert has examined the bird.
 As the beak grows back, the parrot can switch to softer foods.

 Good foods for a parrot with a broken beak include: